The Importance of Strategic Innovation During a Crisis

 As more and more government restrictions and emergency regulations start to ease businesses are looking at ways to recover from the COVID-19 pandemic.
 Nearly every industry was hit hard and is anticipating financial losses by the end of the year.
 But, it doesn’t have to be that way.

 When surveyed, 90 percent of company executives said that the COVID-19 pandemic has fundamentally changed the way they will do business in the future.
 Yet just 21 percent said they felt equipped to pursue growth.
-According to the research, an important way to prepare for the future is to avoid cutting investments in innovation, which may seem counter-intuitive.
-Yet, looking back at other economic crisis, the evidence is clear that what companies need to do is:
+According to the research, an important way to prepare for the future is to avoid cutting investments in innovation, which may seem counterintuitive.
+Yet, looking back at other economic crises, the evidence is clear that what companies need to do is:

 - Adapt to changing consumer desires

 Most organizations will be focusing on recovery efforts and short-term plans for improving revenue.
 Yet, research and history have demonstrated that is not how companies survive a crisis in the long run.
 As counter-intuitive as it sounds if you want to become a successful organization again you need to focus on strategic innovation.
 That is, make a plan for growth and change.

 Strategic innovation is simply the way an organization reinvents itself or adjusts to changes in the marketplace.
 The focus is on business growth and gaining an advantage over your competitors.
 Although it is not a new concept for most companies, recovering from the COVID-19 pandemic will require a vast amount of innovation.

 It is natural for organizations to want to strengthen their consumer base at this time.
 The thought of making plans to expand or grow may seem a distant dream.
 However, to overcome the challenges that COVID-19 has created, you’ll need to focus on growth and keep your eye on the long-term.
 There are several ways you can start to develop a strategy of growth including: